Sociology and Criminal Justice

 The mission of the Department of Sociology and Criminal Justice is to provide quality learning experiences to equip students with social, intellectual, leadership, and critical thinking skills, preparing them for a global and diverse society.

 The department offers several majors which prepare students for entry into a variety of careers or graduate professional study.
 In addition to a major and minor in sociology, students may select a broadfield major in criminal justice or a minor in criminal justice.
-Also, a number of courses in anthropology are offered in the department.

 Although most courses are offered every semester (not including summer sessions), particular courses in sociology and criminal justice are offered alternating semesters.
 Please note the courses denoted with (1) are offered only during the fall semester, and those denoted with (2) are offered only during the spring semester.